 “When the ball is in a scrum situation, I’d put him over anybody in the country to come out with it.
 And that’s what he does,” said BC head coach Jim Christian.

 Miami (18-6, 7-5 ACC) took its biggest lead of the game, 70-63, with 6:17 remaining.
-But the Eagles shutout the Hurricanes for the rest of play to earn their second victory over a ranked team this season.
+But the Eagles shutout the Hurricanes for the rest of play to earn its second victory over a ranked opponent this season after beating Duke on Dec.9.

 Robinson finished with 29 points to reach 75 total in the last two games after boasting 46 at Notre Dame on Feb.
 6. His counterpart, Bowman, posted his fifth double-double this season with 24 points and 12 rebounds.